The Rare Disease Social Research Center

 Dr hab.
 Małgorzata Rajtar, prof. IFiS PAN/ Associate Professor

-Faculty interested to serve as supervisor or co-supervisor to GSSR PhD students:
+Faculty interested in serving as supervisor or co-supervisor to GSSR PhD students:

 Małgorzata Rajtar: mrajtar@ifispan.edu.pl

-I am interested in supervising students whose work intersects with any of my areas of interest.
+I am interested in supervising students whose work intersects with any of my areas of interest.g students whose work intersects with any of my areas of interest.